 Preparation of a plan that builds on all the information gathered in Phase 1.
 Detailed review of the landscape and character of the town.
-Assistance from Council to fill any gaps in the material identified in Phase 1 and work shopping the analysis with Council officers
+Assistance from Council to fill any gaps in the material identified in Phase 1 and workshopping the analysis with Council officers.

-Revised Ballan Framework Plan preparation
+Ballan Framework Plan preparation

-Preparation of a revised Ballan Framework Plan.
+Preparation of the Ballan Framework Plan.